aasmal97/HashicorpVaultSecrets/README.md

     fi

 ```
+## Limitations
+- The service principal account must be configured at the **Organization Level**.
+This a limitation is imposed by Hashicorp themselves, and until this changes, there can't be support for more granular access (i.e service principal for only a project).
+- The `SECRET_NAMES` must be a string since list inputs are not supported by Github Actions.
+In the future, this may be changed, when Github supports list inputs natively.
+- This action can only run in **Linux**, and has been tested in ubuntu environments.
+It is not supported in darwin or mac.
+This is due primarily to ubuntu being the most common environment for Github action runners, but it is also due to my lack of hardware and time.
+However, in the future, support can be added if it is seen as a good or necessary feature.
 ## Contributing
 Anyone is welcome to contribute, simply open an issue or pull request.
 When opening an issue, ensure you can reproduce the issue, and list the steps you took to reproduce it.